antonmi/job_reactor/README.markdown

 This code ruтs EventMachine reactor loop (in the main thread: there is a difference between `run` and `run!`).
 And start the Node inside the reactor.
 When node starts it:
+- parse the 'reactor jobs' files (recursively parse all files specified in JR.config[:job_directory] directory, default is 'reactor_jobs' directory) and create hash of jobs callbacks and errbacs (see [JobReator jobs]);
 - starts it's own TCP server;
 - connect to Distributor server and send the information about it's server;
 - when distributor receives the credentials it connects to Node server;